 For Muslims Ramadan is a sacred period when the entire community shows tolerance abstaining from food consumption during the daytime – one can only imagine the joy of Ramadan's end, truly a feast for one's stomach and soul!

-After worship services and sermons held in large open spaces devoted Muslims start celebrating with congratulations, gift-giving, family visits, and of course, feasting on lamb dishes and other delicacies.
+After worship services and sermons held in large open spaces, devoted Muslims start celebrating by congratulating each other, gift-giving, family visits, and of course, feasting on lamb dishes and other delicacies.
 Every family kills a lamb or other livestock and shares the meat with guests and the poor.
-The main specialty is the traditional Jordanian meal Mansaf made of lamb with fermented yogurt sauce.
-The vivid and vibrant festivities stretch over nearly 10 days.
+The main specialty is the traditional Jordanian meal Mansaf made out of lamb with fermented yogurt sauce.
+The vivid and vibrant festivities stretch almost over 10 days.